-We will be replacing over 47,000 existing street lights with new LED street lights over two years, so approximately 2,000 street lights will be replaced each month.
+We will be replacing over 47,000 existing street lights with new LED (light emitting diode) street lights over two years, so approximately 2,000 street lights will be replaced each month.

 Carbon savings

-The new LEDs will increase visibility, making roads safer for road users and pedestrians.
-The environment will appear ‘brighter’ due to the shift from orange to white light.
+The replacement LED street lights increase visibility on the highway for road users and pedestrians whilst reducing light spill elsewhere.
+The environment may appear ‘brighter’ due to the shift from orange to white light.

 In isolated rural areas, a ‘softer’ white light will be used.
 This is slightly less energy-efficient but is beneficial for wildlife including bats.